wandb/docs/docs/support/tool_track_store_training_data.md

 tags:
    - None
 ---

-You can pass a SHA or other unique identifier to `wandb.config.update(...)` to associate a dataset with a training run.
-W&B does not store any data unless `wandb.save` is called with the local file name.
+Pass a SHA or unique identifier to `wandb.config.update(...)` to associate a dataset with a training run.
+W&B stores no data unless `wandb.save` is called with the local file name.